-She was eventually diagnosed and treated for post-traumatic stress disorder (PTSD).
+Lopez developed the nasty habit of chain-smoking cigars during her divorce by justifying it as her “Buddhist breathing technique.”
+In reality, she was trying to cope with undiagnosed post-traumatic stress disorder - PTSD.
 Developing PTSD was not only a reaction to her husband’s repeated attacks, but the refusal of congressional members, bureaucrats and various levels of law enforcement to protect her from a violent man that mental-health professionals described as a sociopath.

 Luckily, Lopez has since quit chain-smoking cigars . . . but is leaving it open as a viable option thanks to increased stress and continued government incompetence.
 (Although she is a domestic violence victim put in hiding by her state, the federal government illegally released her private information over the Internet and to media organizations.)

 Lopez caught red handed with her two vices: coffee and cigars.
 (She has since given up one of the two.)

 After Lopez published articles that only 1 percent of green-card marriages are investigated, the DHS stopped publicly releasing related data.
 DHS insiders estimate fraud rates range from 20 percent to more than

 Lopez counting deportable offenses her ex-husband committed; Documented with a retired FBI agent.